sumitsinghpal/py-pandas/README.md

 # py-pandas
-#all my practice and research on ptyhon,pandas ,matplotlib,numpy and sklearn
+#all my practice and research on python,pandas ,matplotlib,numpy and sklearn